 Tooth decay can be an unpleasant and uncomfortable experience.
 Most experts agree that plaque buildup leads to tooth decay and gum disease.
 There are lots of evidence that poor diet can also have an impact on oral health.
 Also, poor dental care is a deciding factor.
 Tooth decay can occur at any age and often begins in childhood.
+For a list of what family dental services we perform, click here.

 Poor oral health can contribute to other health problems; this includes mental health, heart disease, and many other physical problems.